atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 at a high-level so we could clearly see the architecture without getting buried in equations.

-Now it's time to zoom-in a bit into some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.
+Now it's time to zoom in a bit on some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.
+In keeping with our target audience of computer scientists, software engineers, and technology enthusiasts, we will avoid getting too far into the weeds.

 We continue to use MAXCUT as the running example to explore QAOA.